• Skip to main content

 YOU ARE MEAN.

 I am not trying to be mean here.
-BUT, I have seen too many vacations go to heck in a handbag over something that you could avoid.
-And of course, even the traveler with experience may let their guard down once.
+BUT I have seen too many vacations go to heck in a handbag over something you could have avoided.
+And of course, even an experienced traveler may let their guard down once.
 That’s all a scam needs.

 I did try the “nice” approach.
 And there were still too many victims.
-When I say it in a mean way, then people start to think I am serious, and they should listen.
-Let’s write this off as tough-love.
+When I say it in a mean way, people start to think I am serious and that they should listen.
+Let’s write this off as tough love.
 Still friends?

 Rule One.